JakeGrainger/SpatialMultitaper.jl/docs/src/tutorials/basic_estimation.md

 ## Estimation
 We can perform spectral estimation using the `spectra` function.
-This function takes the `data` and a `region` on which it is oberved as inputs.
-In addition, we need to specify the tapers to use, the number of wavenumbers we want to compute in each dimension `nk`, and the maximum wavenumber in each dimension `kmax`.
+This function takes the `data` object we already created as an argument.
+In addition, we need to specify the tapers to use, and the maximum wavenumber in each dimension `kmax`.
+Optionally, we can also specify the number of wavenumbers to evaluate in each dimension `nk`, or the spacing in wavenumber `dk`.
+If neither `nk` nor `dk` are specified, then `dk=1/L` where `L` is the length of the bounding box region in that dimension, and `nk` is the number of wavenumbers that would be computed given `dk`.

 ````@example basic_estimation
 tapers = sin_taper_family((4, 4), region)